Phase IV: Expanding the Ministry's Reach

 Deacons deserve much affirmation for their tireless work, proclaiming the word of God, giving homilies, performing baptisms, and witnessing marriages, among other responsibilities.
 These selfless servants are fully ordained clergy, reporting directly to the bishop.

-Our hope is that you and your ministry will incorporate this vocation day into your parish or school schedule.
+Our hope is that you and your ministry will incorporate this vocation day into your parish schedule.
 We look forward to seeing how you celebrate this special day for your deacons.

 What do deacons do: